janniss91/NiftyLittlePenguin/README.md

 Then download poetry and install the dependencies.

-    # Download poetry.
+    # Download and install poetry.
     curl -sSL https://install.python-poetry.org | python3 -

-    # Add a soft link so that poetry can find the python3 interpreter.
-    ln -s /usr/bin/python3 /usr/bin/python

-    # Make sure poetry is on the path and install dependencies
+    # Make sure poetry is on the path by either typing:
     export PATH="/root/.local/bin:$PATH"

-    poetry update
+    # ... or typing, depending on what poetry asks you to do:
+    export PATH="/home/your_username/.local/bin:$PATH"

     poetry install

 ### Docker Build